 - information for all those present in the corporate environment (employees, subcontractors, suppliers, customers) on the proposed organization to manage safety and emergencies, in addition to present risks and the relative prevention regulations and protection adopted;

-- selection of suppliers, considering also workplace health and safety topics and the promotion of co-ordination activities for the management and resolution of any risk situations with a view to mutual collaboration;
+- selection of suppliers, considering also workplace health and safety aspects and the promotion of co-ordination activities for the management and resolution of any risk situations with a view to mutual collaboration;

 - promotion of the involvement of workers in company workplace health and safety objectives, also through their safety representatives;